-Today we’re bringing you some inspiration for practical fun shelving that’s super easy to replicate.
+Today we’re bringing you modular shelving ideas that are fun, practical and super easy to replicate.
 If you like a little DIY decorating project, give one a go.

 These cute shelves in the home of Peggy from Paul & Paula are perfect for a kids’ play area, and the different depths and sizes add a touch of fun.
 The House Boxes ($195 ) in the picture are from Bloomingville and make playful shelves just on their own.